-In Process 2011-2012
+2011-2012 In Process

-Completed >
+bəfəlqmoD

 Niagara Catholic System Priorities - 2010-2011 ACHIEVEMENT REPORT ENABLING STRATEGIES Create Equity and Accessibility of Resources 3.
 To implement a plan to identify and remove barriers to individuals with disabilities in all Board facilities as identified in the 2010-2011 Niagara Catholic Accessibility Plan by June 2011.
 Indicators and Comments At the September 13th, 2011 Committee of the Whole Meeting, the annual Niagara Catholic Accessibility Plan Report was presented.
 This report included the 2011-2012 Niagara Catholic Accessibility Plan which identified the specific projects that removed barriers for individuals with disabilities in identified Board facilities during 2010-2011.

-In Process 2011-2012
+2011-2012 In Process

-Completed >
+Completed

 Niagara Catholic System Priorities - 2010-2011 ACHIEVEMENT REPORT ENABLING STRATEGIES Ensure Responsible Fiscal and Operational Management 1.
 To ensure that all Catholic Education Centre departments develop Operational Plans and review cycles, which align with the Vision 2020 Strategic Plan by September 30th, 2010.
 Indicators and Comments The Business and Financial Services, Plant Services and Human Resources Departments completed the development of departmental Operational Plans related to specific system priorities.
 The Operational Plans comprised a list of goals and achievements as provided in the Annual Director's Report.
 The Operational Plans will be expanded in 2011-2012 to include the development of long range plan to achieve the Vision Statements and Strategic Directions in the Niagara Catholic Vision 2020 Strategic Plan.

-In Process 2011-2012 >
+2011-2012 In Process

-pəjəldmoƏ
+bəזəlqmoƏ

-Niagara Catholic System Priorities - 2010-2011 ACHIEVENIONT RIPORT ENABLING STRATEGIES Ensure Responsible Fiscal and Operational Management 2.
+Niagara Catholic System Priorities - 2010-2011 ACHIEVEMENT REPORT ENABLING STRATEGIES Ensure Responsible Fiscal and Operational Management 2.
 To comply with Ministry of Education requirements for fiscal financial management with a balanced budget that consolidates key risks and mitigation strategies into a single risk plan.
 Indicators and Comments The Board had a balance of \$9,947,062 in its Reserve for Working Funds as at August 31, 2010.
 The Board approved the 2010-2011 Annual Budget without a transfer from the Reserve for Working Funds in order to balance the budget.
 The Board approved the 2010-2011 Revised Budget with a reduced transfer of \$1,998,855 from the Reserve for Working Funds in order to balance the budget.
 Senior Staff will continue to make every effort to achieve a balanced budget for 2010-2011 without a transfer from the Reserve for Working Funds.

-In Process 2011-2012
+2011-2012 In Process

-pəjəldmoƏ
+bətəlqmoƏ

-Niagara Catholic System Priorities - 2010-2011 ACHIEVENIENT REPORT ENABLING STRATEGIES Ensure Responsible Fiscal and Operational Management 3.
+Niagara Catholic System Priorities - 2010-2011 ACHIEVEMENT REPORT ENABLING STRATEGIES Ensure Responsible Fiscal and Operational Management 3.
 To establish an Audit Committee and an internal audit function in compliance with emerging Ministry of Education requirements by January 2011.
-Niagara Catholic is in full compliance with Regulation 361/10 with the establishment of an Audit Committee by January 31 2011.
+Indicators and Comments Niagara Catholic is in full compliance with Regulation 361/10 with the establishment of an Audit Committee by January 31st, 2011.
 At the December 2010 Board Meeting, the Board approved the Audit Committee and Senior Staff has initiated the advertisement for two (2) external members of the Audit Committee to join three (3) current Trustees of the Board.
 All Audit Committee members along with the Director of Education and the Superintendent of Business and Finance attended a Ministry of Education training session in February 2011.